react-navigation/react-navigation.github.io/versioned_docs/version-8.x/custom-navigators.md

 With this, we have a basic stack navigator that renders only the focused screen.
 Unlike the built-in stack navigator, this doesn't keep unfocused screens rendered.
 But you can loop through `state.routes` and render all of the screens if you want to keep them mounted.
 You can also read `descriptor.options` to get the [options](screen-options.md) to handle the screen's title, header, and other options.

-This also doesn't have any additional UI apart from the screen content.
+The navigator only renders what's written in the component and doesn't have any additional UI apart from the screen content.
 There are no gestures or animations.
 So you're free to add any additional UI, gestures, animations etc. as needed.
 You can also layout the screens in any way you want, such as rendering them side-by-side or in a grid, instead of stacking them on top of each other like the built-in stack navigator does.

 You can see a more complete example of a custom navigator later in this document.